Why Use In-Text Citation?

 This resource provides detailed guidelines for citing sources in your paper and includes examples of in-text citations for reference by research authors.
 Before submitting your manuscript to a journal or publisher, be sure to use our free APA citation generator for your references and in-text citations.

 Order and structure of in-text citation content

 When using APA format, follow the “author-date” method of in-text citation.
-Write the author’s last name and publication year for the source in parentheses and separate this information with a comma.
+Write the author’s last name and publication year for the source in parentheses and separate these pieces of information with a comma.

 The results of the first enzyme study (Chen et al., 2014) revealed several relationships.

-If you have referred to the author of the work in the sentence or earlier in the paragraph, you only need to include the year of publication in the citation.
+If you mention the name of the author of the work in the sentence or earlier in the paragraph, you only need to include the year of publication in the citation.

 Chen (2014) discusses several relationships revealed in this study.

 Verb tense used in referring to other works